 Similarly, equities are a claim on the cash flows of the corporation of which the investor is an owner.
 However, unlike bill-holders and bondholders who have somewhat short-term claims on future cash flows, stockholders must accept that stocks are perpetuities.
 As Mr. Buffett writes, “[Stocks] have a maturity date of infinity.
 Investors in stocks are stuck with whatever return corporate America happens to earn…Bond coupons eventually will be renegotiated; equity ‘coupons’ won’t.”

-Essentially, because they are essentially present-value claims to future cash flows, thinking of investment assets in terms of their time horizon for "maturity" helps us better understand the role they play in our portfolio.
+Because they are essentially present-value claims on future cash flows, thinking of investment assets in terms of their time horizon to “maturity” helps us better understand the roles they play in our portfolio.
 Furthermore, it helps us appreciate their sensitivities to various headwinds such as rising inflation.
 Lastly, it might help investors make better decisions.
 For example, by thinking of investments in terms of maturity, an investor who sells stocks to buy cash should think of it in terms of selling a claim on the future and buying more of the present, with all the implications that entails.
 Conversely, when one makes the decision to re-balance a portfolio that is overweight in terms of bills and bonds and buying stocks, he should think of it as moving further out on the maturity spectrum and placing a bigger bet on the future cash stream (in real terms) of corporate profitability.